nina-huangg/Forensics-Pursuit/ROP-students/Sarah/README.md

 ## What is Currently Completed:
 - Navigation between the main scenes:
   - Implemented navigation between the view of the entire kitchen, the stove, viewing the dish towel, and a closeup of the floor
-  - Visual elements include the mouse cursor changeing into a magnifying glass or an exclamation point
+  - Visual elements include the mouse cursor changing into a magnifying glass or an exclamation point
   - How the player can navigate through the scenes:
     - Player can select the floor where there is cleaned up blood only after they discovered it with ALS
     - Player can select the stove to investigate it further